Avisprof/mlops_2024/06-best-practicies/homework/README.md

-## Homework
+## Unit and Integration tests

-In this homework, we'll take the ride duration prediction model that we deployed in batch mode in homework 4 and improve the reliability of our code with unit and integration tests.
+In this project we'll improve the reliability of our code with unit and integration tests.

-You'll find the starter code in the [homework](homework/) directory.

 ## Q1.
 Refactoring